-The two alternatives identified by cost effectiveness and incremental cost analyses represent the extremes of the water requirements for the analyzed alternatives.
-The selection of a either a restoration alternative utilizing almost no water or one utilizing nearly 9,000 acre-feet per year would potentially pose problems with respect to public acceptability.
-The general public and residents within the study area have expressed a desire for restoration beyond what might be accomplished without irrigation however; there are a number of restoration sites under study and committing such a large volume to a single project would be opposed by local citizens.
+Upon review of the second array of alternatives the non-Federal sponsor indicated that they were not prepared to support either of the "Best Buys" The general public and residents within the study area have expressed a desire for restoration beyond what might be accomplished without irrigation such as 2A.
+Furthermore, Alternative 2A, would predominately restore xeroriparian shrub without sufficient acreage of the riparian forest cover types; Mesquite and Cottonwood-Willow.
+Alternative 4F would restore substantial acreage of both Mesquite and Cottonwood-Willow.
+However, there are a number of restoration sites under study and committing such a large volume to a single project would be opposed by local citizens.
 In addition to public acceptability, there would be a substantial fiscal burden and complex political agreements associated with committing 9,000 acre-feet per year to a single restoration project.